tcalmant/ipopo/website-ipopo/source/content/tutorial-ipopo.rst

 invalidated.
 That way, it can be used by the consumer can use it a last time when the service or the consumer is invalidated.

-A sample run, considering all bundles are started :
+A sample run, considering all bundles are started:

 .. code-block:: python